How Many Hours Should Your AC Run Per Day?

 Avoid high electricity bills and quick degradation of your AC system by paying attention to the issues above and calling on a professional when you do encounter issues.
 But use the following simple tips to keep your air conditioning system in tip-top shape for longer.

-Only run your AC system when your home reaches a temperature above your desired comfort level.
-This will not only keep it functioning better for longer, but it will also help you avoid costly electricity bills.
-You may be able to set your AC to different temperatures at different times based on your habits, such as times of the day when you’re typically out of the house.
+To maximize efficiency and longevity, only run your AC system when your home reaches a temperature above your desired comfort level.
+One effective way to manage this is to turn off the AC when not home, or set it to a higher temperature during periods when you're away.
+This approach will not only keep your AC functioning better for longer but also help you avoid costly electricity bills.
+Many modern AC systems allow you to program different temperatures for different times of the day based on your habits, such as times when you’re typically out of the house.
+This ensures your home remains comfortable when needed while saving energy and reducing wear on your system.

 Don't ignore a faulty air conditioning system.
 Call on professionals like our team at Professional Services to provide quick and easy maintenance services for your AC system.
 Our team can identify and remedy minor fixes like a clogged filter or dirty coils that can go unnoticed and cause severe damage over time.